RESTfulPi/red-site/dev/app.md

 ### Design/Development
 - There is a list called ‘motors’ which contains each motor object
-- (still need to determine what properties we need for each object)
-- The motors are laid out in a Dropdown component which will allow the user to select a motor (and search for a specific motor if need be)
+- The motors are laid out in a Dropdown component which will allow the user to select a motor
 - The Slider component uses the respective motors position as the value that can be manipulated
-- (still need to add api calls so i'll have more specifics later)